 “Right.”
-Several sensory factors were present that would allow Kendra to conclude this for herself, but it was nice to get a verbal confirmation.
-Most notably, an LED screen projecting a less dangerous human/canine interaction.
+Several sensory factors were present that would allow Kendra to conclude this for herself—notably, an LED screen projecting a less dangerous human/canine interaction—but it was nice to get a verbal confirmation.
 He’d also taken care of dinner.
 There were a couple other elements on the teen-care list Kendra’d begun curating in her head for all of two hours, dinner being one of them, scholastic responsibilities being another.
 “Did you finish your homework already?”

 “Yeah.
 Plus it’s Friday.”